Deacon Tony reflects: Fifteenth Sunday in Ordinary Time

 • The continued fight to protect all life from conception until natural death.

-• Polly and Audrey who will undergo the second scrutiny at St Bede’s this weekend.
+• Lemachi, who will be baptised at St Bede’s this weekend.

 Further Reading